canh25xp/GraduationThesis/OUTLINES.md

 This chapter will provide an overview of the sequence tagging approaches, as well as the combination methods employed in the system.
 The chapter will also discuss the rationale behind the choice of technologies and their relevance to the requirements outlined in Chapter 2.

-Chapter 4 discuses in detailed the design, implementation, and evaluation of GecWeb.
+Chapter 4 discusses in detail the design, implementation, and evaluation of GecWeb.
 This chapter will cover the system's architecture, user interface design, and database design.
 It will also describe the tools and libraries used in the development process, as well as the testing and deployment of the application.